slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On past and memory

 <!--
+> *"The past is never dead.
+It's not even past."
+-- William Faulkner*

 - history books are on the history of power.
 - o q antes era rotina, hj é lembrança. never say goodbye because goodbye means going away and going awya means forgetting.
 -->